marbl/canu/documentation/source/faq.rst

 What is the minimum coverage required to run Canu?
 -------------------------------------
-    For eukaryotic genomes, coverage more than 20X is enough to outperform current hybrid methods:
+    For eukaryotic genomes, coverage more than 20X is enough to outperform current hybrid methods.
-     - For less than 30X coverage, we recommend using ``corMinCoverage=0 errorRate=0.035`` to correct
-       as many reads as possible.
-     - For more than 60X coverage, we recommend using ``errorRate=0.013`` to slightly decrease the error rate to use only the better reads.
-This is primarily an optimization for speed and generally does not improve (or degrade) assembly continuity.

 My genome is AT (or GC) rich, do I need to adjust parameters?
 What about highly repetitive genomes?